kylehotchkiss/fnstraj/library/readme.md

 ### helpers.js
 These functions connect with several different APIs to provide higher quality metadata on various predection aspects.
 For example, Google's geolocation API gives users named locations, instead of coordinates.

+### output.js
+This is an awesome file, because it allows us to easily output trajectories in pretty much any format we could desire, including databases.
+It's very modular, just create an output function with the parameters `table` and `callback` and then throw that function up in the `async.parallel` section up above.
+Yes, all outputs happen in parallel!
+Pretty awesome.

 ### physics.js
 This one is the one that probably needs some peer review.
 It just contains all the physics related functions.
 They're mostly just forms of the standard drag formula.
 They get ran several hundred times and you have a trajectory.
 Tada!